larsmans/lucene-stanford-lemmatizer/README.markdown

 Bugs
 ----
+Lucene 4.x support is missing.
+Please don't email me (Lars) about this;
+I don't have the time to learn the new APIs and fix it.
+If you know a fix, please fork this project and publish your changes.

 The implementation is limited to English, because the Stanford lemmatizer only handles that languages.
 The POS tagger does Chinese and German, so it should be possible to add those languages.